Flexible MIMO for Future Wireless Communications: Which Flexibilities are Possible?: Key Enablers for Flexible MIMO Technology

 \subsubsection{Beamforming Optimization Design}

 For the beamforming optimization design, the XAI model, leveraging deep unfolding techniques, can enhance the adaptability and interpretability of beamforming solutions.
 Deep unfolding can explicitly construct the optimization process as iterative and interpretable steps, where the gradient descent method is employed to iteratively refine the beamforming scheme based on local channel feedback.
 Through this structured and transparent optimization pathway, the XAI model effectively balances the desired signals and interference, enabling precise adjustment of the beamforming scheme.
 Consequently, the resulting beamforming scheme exhibits improved transmission efficiency and robustness, particularly under stringent resource constraints and dynamic channel environments.
+However, XAI entails nontrivial development and deployment costs.
+Training is often compute- and data-intensive, requiring large, high-quality datasets and incurring substantial training overhead in time and energy.
+Moreover, the online complexity of some deep-unfolded or white-box models can exceed that of conventional iterative algorithms, underscoring a trade-off among explainability, performance, and real-time feasibility that must be assessed for the target application.